 The Military Construction Appropriations Act for FY2003 (P.L.
 107-249, H.R.
-5011) allocated \$561 million to the BRAC account for base realignment and closure activities in the United States, \$4 million less than the enacted authorization of \$565 million, and about \$72 million less than the FY2002 appropriation of \$633 million.
+5011) allocated \$561 million to the BRAC account for base realignment and closure activities in the United States, \$4 million less than the enacted authorization of \$565 million, and about \$72 million less than the FY2002 enacted appropriation of \$633 million.
 The Administration had requested \$545 million.
-Funding under this account includes support for the cleanup of environmental contamination in order to prepare realigned or closed properties for transfer to other uses.
-Of the enacted appropriation of \$561 million, \$20 million is reserved for a new Environmental Cleanup Acceleration Initiative to address the backlog of environmental remediation requirements that have not been met.
-The funding for the initiative will be allocated accordingly: \$11 million to the Navy, \$6 million to the Air Force, and \$3 million to the Army.
+Funding under this account includes support for the cleanup of environmental contamination in order to prepare these properties for transfer to other uses.
+Of the enacted appropriation of \$561 million, \$20 million was reserved for a new Environmental Cleanup Acceleration Initiative to address the backlog of environmental remediation requirements that have not been met.
+The funding for the initiative was to be allocated accordingly: \$11 million to the Navy, \$6 million to the Air Force, and \$3 million to the Army.

 As in FY2002, the law does not place a limitation on how much funding can be spent on environmental cleanup.
 Prior to FY2002, Congress had traditionally placed a limitation on environmental cleanup funding under the BRAC account.
 The departure from this practice is intended to provide DOD with greater flexibility in allocating funding for cleanup needs.
-The Administration estimated that it will need \$520 million to support cleanup activities at base closure sites in FY2003, about \$74 million less than the amount of \$594 million obligated for cleanup in FY2002.
+For FY2003, DOD allocated \$540 million for environmental cleanup from the available appropriation of \$561 million for the BRAC account, which is about \$69 million less than the amount of \$609 million allocated from the FY2002 BRAC appropriation of \$633 million.
 Related to cleanup funding, the law directs DOD to accurately reflect the anticipated costs of environmental restoration, waste management, and compliance activities in future budget requests for base closure activities.
 This provision was included to address the issue of funding needs for environmental activities that DOD had not adequately identified in previous budget submissions.